zeek/zeek/frameworks/signatures.rst

 This signature asks Bro to match the regular expression ``.*root`` on all TCP connections going to port 80.
-When the signature triggers, Bro will raise an event :bro:id:`signature_match` of the form:
+When the signature triggers, Bro will raise an event :zeek:id:`signature_match` of the form:

 .. sourcecode:: bro